RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-view-update-table-options-of-a-table/how-to-view-update-table-options-of-a-table.md

 ### Document Storage, Options and Item Folder Template

 This segment provides options to configure how to organise data created in the subject table.
-The Rapid Platform provides options to upload files against every item created in a table.
+Rapid Platform provides options to upload files against every item created in a table.
 For example - imagine you have an Invoices table.
 Each item of the table refers to an invoice generated for a customer.
 It would be beneficial to upload the actual invoice document against the table item.

 The Document Storage and other options relates to storage and organisation of files uploaded with items of a table.